-Book a Call →
+Schedule a Consultation →

 Awakened AcademyAwakened Academy

-Most people spend their whole lives trying to win a game they were never meant to play.
-They chase someone else's idea of success and wonder why it never feels right.
+Have you ever had the quiet sense that you're here to do something specific, something that's yours, but you can't quite put your finger on what it is?
+You're not lost, exactly.
+You just can't name the thing.
+Most people spend their whole lives trying to win a game they were never meant to play, chasing someone else's idea of success and wondering why it never feels right.
 After twenty years of teaching this, I can tell you the relief that comes when it finally clicks.
-As I say in the teaching:

 "You can win your own dharma and stop playing the game you can't win, which is living someone else's dharma.
 Most of the time we're trying to play the wrong game, and that's why we feel something's always wrong with us."

-What does "dharma" actually mean?
+What "dharma" actually means

-Dharma is an ancient Sanskrit word, and there's no single English word for it.
-The closest plain meaning: your dharma is the work and the way of life you are uniquely here for, the thing you'd do whether or not anyone paid you.
-It's deeper than a job title or even a "life purpose."
-One of our students put it beautifully:
+Dharma is an ancient Sanskrit word, and there is no single English word for it.
+The closest plain meaning: your dharma is the work and way of life you are uniquely here for, the thing you'd do whether or not anyone paid you.
+It is deeper than a job title or even a "life purpose."
+And here's the part people miss: dharma is never just about you.

 "Dharma is always in relation to being of service to others.
 It's not something that's just by yourself.
 It's something that includes the whole of life."

-If you read that and felt a small ouch, you're not broken and you're not alone.
+You feel a low, persistent wrongness, even when life looks fine on paper.
+In the teaching I name it plainly: boredom, stress, a sense of pointlessness, dissatisfaction, drifting from one thing to another.
+If you read that and felt a small ouch, you are not broken and you are not alone.
 It usually means your real work is still waiting to be named.
-One student described the shift the moment she saw the bigger picture:

-They're four simple questions, and where all four overlap is your dharma.
+They are four simple questions, and where all four overlap is your dharma.
 Here they are.

-Circle 4: Their needs and desires.
+Circle 4 · Their needs and desires.
 What do those people actually need and want?
 What problem of theirs do you most want to solve?

 "When you add these four things together, right in the middle there's a tiny little space where they all intersect and overlap.
 That white point in the middle, that is your dharma."